Charles Farr (civil servant)

 Sir Charles Blandford Farr CMG OBE (15 July 1959 – 15 February 2019) was a British civil servant, intelligence officer, and diplomat.
 He was Chairman of the Joint Intelligence Committee and Head of the Joint Intelligence Organisation at the Cabinet Office until his death in February 2019.
 Before that, from 2007 until 2015 Farr was the Director of the Office for Security and Counter-Terrorism (OSCT) at the United Kingdom's Home Office.

 Early life and education

 Farr was educated at Monkton Combe School, then an all-boys private boarding school in Somerset.
-He studied at Magdalen College, Oxford, where he completed a PhD in the philosophy of aesthetics.
+He studied at Magdalen College, Oxford, where he completed a DPhil in the philosophy of aesthetics.

 Career

 Farr worked for the Secret Intelligence Service (MI6) in Afghanistan in the 1980s, in southern Africa and the Middle East.
 Farr was MI6's director of security and public affairs at the time of his appointment to the OSCT by John Reid, then Home Secretary, in the wake of the 2006 transatlantic aircraft plot.
 This role made him the senior government official responsible for counter terrorist and organised crime strategy.

 In 2010 Farr was the recipient of a strategic briefing paper from the Quilliam think tank, the paper being a confidential review of the British government's anti-terrorism Prevent strategy.
 The paper was "particularly critical of the view that government partnerships with non-violent yet otherwise extreme Islamists were the best way to fend off Jihadism."
 The report provoked protests from various groups which had been identified in the Quilliam briefing as sympathetic or supportive of Islamist extremism, and was described as "McCarthyite" by Inayat Bunglawala, chairman of Muslims4Uk and Fatima Khan, vice-chair of the Muslim Safety Forum.
 Bunglawala added: "In effect, Quilliam – a body funded very generously by the government through Prevent – are attempting to set themselves up as arbiters of who is and is not an acceptable Muslim."
 A Home Office spokesman told the press that the report had not been solicited but added: "We believe the Prevent programme isn't working as effectively as it could and want a strategy that is effective and properly focused – that is why we are reviewing it."
 Farr has been described as a "key figure" behind the operation of control orders and 'TPIM notices', their successors.

 Farr was passed over for the role of head of MI6, he also failed to be appointed Permanent Secretary at the Home Office.
 The Guardian reported that several officials at the Home Office threatened to resign if Farr were promoted to the top job.